Parking Etiquette: Don’t Commit These Parking Faux-Pas

 When you think about it, parking a car is an essential part of driving, so there’s really no excuse to do a bad job.
 Be considerate of others, make sure you know where your car is, how much room is around it and that there’s enough space for others to park comfortably.
 This will keep your car free of dings, and you’ll avoid upsetting others in the process.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on parking etiquette, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.